Taumarunui Integrated Healthcare Model

 - Best use of health care workforce

-There are multiple inter-related actors influencing the vulnerability of heath service delivery in the Taumarunui district including:
+There are multiple inter-related factors influencing the vulnerability of heath service delivery in the Taumarunui district including:

 - An ageing workforce